secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

     - For accounts with known attributes (employees and location), the account gets routed to the correct owner via the TSP process
     - For accounts without known attributes (employees and location not identified), the account is manually reviewed by Sales Operations twice weekly and assigned to the correct owner.
         - If Sales Operations is unable to identify enough attributes to correctly assign the account, it will remain in Sales Admin owned and allocated to SMB for crediting.
-1. **Field Permissions** In order to ensure Rules of Engagement are being enforced the following fields will need to be updated by Sales Operations:   `Account Owner`, `Named Account`, `Strategic Account`, `Locally Managed`, `Holdover Expiration Date`, `Holdover Next Approved Owner` along with the ability to create a Parent/Child.
+1. **Field Permissions** In order to ensure Rules of Engagement are being enforced the following fields will need to be updated by Sales Operations:   `Account Owner`, `Named Account`, `Strategic Account`, `Locally Managed`, `Holdover Expiration Date` along with the ability to create a Parent/Child.
 To request a change to any of these fields chatter on the account or if there are more than 10 accounts open an issue in the Sales Operations Project.

 **Exception Process to Request Account Ownership Change:** _Any request to transfer an account for any reason must follow the outlined exception process and timeline._